buildpacks/rfcs/text/0000-plan-flags.md

   some-other-modifer = "other modifier"
 ```

+This proposal adds a new field to `provides`:
+- `provides.strategy.version` field holds a `collect` key which indicates if the version fields from all of the requires should be merged together or if they should collected into an array.
+  - This field is structured to be extensible to other fields in `requires`.

-This proposal removes both the `version` and `metadata` fields and replaces them with three new fields each with their own purpose:
+This proposal also removes both the `requires.version` and `requires.metadata` fields and replaces them with three new fields each with their own purpose:
 - `requires.version` field holds all of the version requirement information.
   - `constraint` can be any semver constraint used to decide which dependency the providing buildpack will install.
   - `source` is the origin of the constraint (i.e. it came from `package.json`).
 - `requires.capabilities` holds the `build` and `launch` keys and indicate when during which phase buildpack specific data and dependencies are available.
 - `requires.modifiers` is meant to hold only specific and **unique** buildpack communications.

 ## Buildpack Plan (TOML) changes
 For the same reasons, we would like to add the `version`, `capabilities`, and `modifiers` fields to the Buildpack Plan, along with a `versions` field and some additional format changes: